How to Become a Surgeon

 Depending on your interest areas, you may also want to pursue a fellowship after your residency to subspecialize.
 A fellowship can add another two to three years to your education.
 For example, if you were to become a pediatric neurosurgeon, your schooling may take up to eighteen years to complete.

-According to the Bureau of Labor Statistics, a surgeon’s mean annual salary is $347,870.
-This works out to an average hourly wage of $167.25.
-Surgeons make the most in medical and diagnostic laboratories and physicians’ offices.
+According to the Bureau of Labor Statistics, a surgeon’s mean annual salary is $343,990.
+This works out to an average hourly wage of $165.38.
+Surgeons make the most in outpatient care centers and physicians’ offices.

 Considerations for Future Surgeons

-Now that you know how to become a surgeon, you should consider these factors.
+Now that you know more about what you’ll need to do before you’re a surgeon, you should consider these factors.

 Time